Dr. Dylan McCarthy Blackston

 - “Transing Difference,” forthcoming, spring 2025.
 Introduction to Feminist Studies: Notes from the field, co-edited by Hemangini Gupta, Kelly Sharron, Carly Thomsen, and Abraham Weil.
 New York: Routledge.

-- To learn more about the book, listen to co-editors Stryker and Blackston in conversation with Eric LeMay on the New Books Network.
+- To hear more about the book, listen to coeditors Stryker and Blackston in conversation with Eric LeMay: https://newbooksnetwork.com/the-transgender-studies-reader-remix

 Trans Theory Fellow, Trans Studies at the Commons, University of Kansas (2024-2025)